fabiomcosta/mvjs/README.md

 - [x] Allow moving multiple sources to a directory
 - [ ] Allow moving a directory to another directory
 - [ ] Use git or hg to search for the project files (with fallback to the current method)
+- [ ] Use git or hg to move the files